ABOUT THE FUND

 At the Bay of Plenty Regional Council, our work guides and supports the region's environmental health and sustainable development.
 This mahi is focused around four outcomes we're working towards: a healthy environment, freshwater for life, safe and resilient communities, and a vibrant region.

-The School Sustainability and Resilience Fund supports schools, kura, kōhanga, early childhood centres, tertiary institutions and other education organisations to deliver projects related to climate change and natural disaster preparedness and environmental sustainability.
+The School Sustainability and Resilience Fund supports schools, kura kaupapa Māori, kōhanga reo, early childhood centres, kindergartens, tertiary institutions and other education organisations to deliver projects related to climate change and natural hazard resilience or environmental sustainability.

-Key Information
+Key information

 - Plan your project and get quotes to support your budget.